-The RSEI model uses the same TRI data set that EPA uses in publishing the annual Public Data Release (PDR).
+The RSEI model currently uses a TRI data set that EPA uses in publishing the annual National Data Analysis.
 This data set is known as the data freeze, as it represents a static reference point for the TRI data, which is continually updated and revised.
-Currently, RSEI and the PDR both use the November 2006 data freeze.
-However, both the PDR and RSEI revise the data to increase its accuracy, and some of the revisions are performed for one dataset and not the other.
-The following sections discuss each of the types of the revisions made, and how they differ between RSEI and the PDR.
+Currently, RSEI and the National Data Analysis both use the same data freeze.
+However, both the National Data Analysis and RSEI revise the data to increase its accuracy, and some of the revisions are performed for one dataset and not the other.
+The following sections discuss each of the types of the revisions made, and how they differ between RSEI and the National Data Analysis.